gbThreepwood/tiny-riscv/README.md

 ## Installation of the required tools

+I **strongly** recommend that you use a GNU/Linux system, although I am sure it is possible to get this working in Windows or MacOS.

 The project uses APIO (https://apiodoc.readthedocs.io/en/stable/index.html) in order to simplify installation of the required tools for building and testing.
+Manual installation of each required tool is also possible, but unless packages are available in your favorite Linux distro the installation can be a pain to complete.

-I **strongly** recommend that you use a virtual python environment for the installation of the PIP package (this is a general recommendation any time you install something using PIP).
+I also **strongly** recommend that you use a virtual python environment for the installation of the PIP package (this is a general recommendation any time you install something using PIP).

 `python -m venv fpga-python`